lintweaker/mytekusb2/README.md

 - No mixer support as Mytek has no mixer controlable via USB

 Tested on:
-- Various x86 and x86_64 systems running a recent version of Fedora including Fedora based Vortexbox 2.2
+- Various x86 and x86_64 systems running recent versions of Fedora (>= 17)
+  including Fedora based Vortexbox 2.2
-- Tested on a ARM based cubox running Fedora 17 hardfp
+- Tested on a ARM based Cubox running Fedora 17 hardfp
+- Tested on ARM with Wandboard Dual and Wandboard Quad running Community SqueezeOS

 Verify:
 - To verify that the driver is loaded and running properly you can check with